Skip to content

 • How to choose: location, timing, and menu clues

-• Maltese flavors to look for on menus
+• What to order: Maltese flavors and classic dishes to look for

 • Is‑Suq Tal‑Belt for variety and low-stress dining

-• A simple ‘one reservation’ strategy for short trips
+• A simple ‘one reservation’ strategy that fits a walking itinerary

 At a glance